Liste des Groupes | Revenir à theory |

 [ .... ]

-*When we stay on the actual topic of this post then*
+>>*When we stay on the actual topic of this post then*

-You don't get to decide what the topic of a post is.
+*the following must be directly addressed and not ignored*>You don't get to decide what the topic of a post is.>Message-ID: <v0ummt$2qov3$2@i2pn2.org>

-*stop running unless aborted by H*
+*stop running unless aborted by H*>as *D NEVER simulated by H*>Richard is saying

 for all "D simulated by H" there exists at least

-It's a mistake, honest or otherwise, on your part.
+one element of "D NEVER simulated by H">Can this be an honest mistake?>It's a mistake, honest or otherwise, on your part.

-*I HAVE SAID THIS AT LEAST 10,000 TIMES NOW*
+>On 5/1/2024 7:28 PM, Richard Damon wrote:>On 5/1/24 11:51 AM, olcott wrote:>*I HAVE SAID THIS AT LEAST 10,000 TIMES NOW*

 Every D simulated by H that cannot possibly stop running